standardhealth/cimpl-doc/docs/cimpl6Reference.md

 | Group | Complex Datatype | `Timing maps to Timing:` |

 ## Mapping Properties
 After the first line, the remainder of the block consists of statements that map CIMPL properties to FHIR elements.
-Each statment involves the `maps to` phrase, where the left is a CIMPL path, and the right is the target FHIR path.
+Each statment begins with a [CIMPL path](#cimpl-paths), followed by the phrase `maps to`, and ending with the target FHIR path.

 | Keyword | Example |
 |----------|---------|